 - "The progenitor has fulfilled our new destiny.
 Behold, the restoration of the Daleks.
 The resurrection of the master race."

 - The Doctor beats a Dalek with a long wrench, comparable in length to a baseball bat.

 - A Dalek using its toilet plunger to carry a tray full of nibbles for people?
-Surely this has never happened befo— oh wait, they did it in their very first episode.
+Believe it or not, this happened before in their very first episode.

 - Changed My Jumper: Amy wears a miniskirt in 1941 without comment.
-Though between the ongoing bombing of London and the Daleks threatening the planet, some woman's bare legs were probably the least of people's concerns.
+Between the ongoing bombing of London and the Daleks threatening the planet, some woman's bare legs were probably the least of people's concerns.

-- Civilian Villain: The Daleks as part of their master plan.
+- Civilian Villain: The Daleks pose as dutiful British soldiers as part of their master plan.

 - Cool Plane: Spitfires with lasers.

 - Cool vs. Awesome: Space spitfires shooting a Dalek saucer with lasers.

 - Comically Missing the Point: A more heartwarming example than usual; when the Doctor and Amy go to say goodbye to Bracewell, they find him in his lab, preparing to Face Death with Dignity as he assumes that the Doctor and Amy are planning to deactivate him as a potential threat to the timeline.
 The Doctor, rather surprised (since they were actually just popping along to say goodbye before leaving), agrees but says that he has to go and do some stuff first, and it'll probably take him a while, hint hint.
 It takes Bracewell rather longer than it probably should to realise that the Doctor isn't going to be coming back.